 The Declaration of Trust authorizes the issuance of an unlimited number of two classes of units, namely "trust units" and "special voting units".
 Special Voting Units are only issued in tandem with the issuance of Class B LP Units and other securities exchangeable for trust units of the REIT.
-As at December 31, 2020, the REIT had a total of 37,697,052 Units outstanding and 9,933,253 Special Voting Units outstanding.
-As of the date hereof, the REIT has a total of 39,066,154 Units outstanding and 9,933,253 Special Voting Units outstanding.
+As at December 31, 2021, the REIT had a total of 39,080,154 Units outstanding and 9,933,253 Special Voting Units outstanding.